10 High-Leverage Substack Projects to Start the New Year Strong

 7. Learn a New Skill đ§

-Fall is the perfect time to expand your toolkit without the pressure of immediate implementation.
-Whether it's brushing up on design, exploring AI tools, improving your writing flow, or finally figuring out how search engine optimization works, this is your season to experiment.
+The new year is the perfect time to expand your toolkit without the pressure of immediate implementation.
+Whether it's brushing up on brand and design, exploring AI tools, improving your writing flow, or finally figuring out how search engine optimization works, this is a great time to experiment.

-Choose one skill that feels exciting and useful to your Substack long-term.
+Choose one skill that feels exciting and useful for your Substack in the long term.
 Donât overthink it.
-A single new skill can level up your workflow, make your posts pop, or help you stand out from the crowd.
+A single new skill can level up your workflow, make your posts pop, or help you create a point of differentiation.

 Pick one new skill you want to develop before the end of the year.